hotosm/tasking-manager/README.md

         * ```.\devops\win\install.bat```

 ### Environment vars:
-As the project is open source we have to keep secrets out of the repo.
+As the project is open source, we have to keep secrets out of the repo.
 You will need to setup the following env vars locally:

 * **TM_DB** - This is for the PostGIS connection string.
 If you can't access an existing DB refer to DevOps page to [set up a local DB in Docker](https://github.com/hotosm/tasking-manager/wiki/Dev-Ops#creating-a-local-postgis-database-with-docker)
 * **TM_SECRET** - This is secret key for the TM app used by itsdangerous and flask-oauthlib for entropy